WPManageNinja/fluent-affiliate-docs/guide/admin-portal/admin-dashboard-overview.md

+---
+title: Admin Dashboard Overview
+description: Master your affiliate program with the FluentAffiliate Admin Dashboard.
+Learn to track key stats like earnings, referrals, visits, and top performers easily..
+---

 # Admin Dashboard Overview

 FluentAffiliate makes it easy to manage all your affiliate activity right from your WordPress dashboard.
 As the admin, you'll get a clear and simple view of how your affiliate program is performing in your FluentAffiliate Admin dashboard.